KDE/documentation-develop-kde-org/content/hig/icons/monochrome/status.md

 status.
 {{< /do >}}
 {{< dont src="/hig/status-caution.png" >}}
-Some overlays can be hard to identify on their own---provide appropriate context to allow a user to identify what a simple icon represents.
+Some overlays can be hard to identify on their own — provide appropriate context to allow a user to identify what a simple icon represents.
 {{< /dont >}}